 Vanja Paunic, Robert Horton, Hang Zhang, Srini Kumar, Mengyue Zhao, John-Mark Agosta, Mario Inchiosa, and Debraj GuhaThakurta walk you through creating end-to-end data science solutions in R on Spark clusters and consuming them in production.

 The tutorial materials and the scripts that are used to create the Spark clusters will be published to a public GitHub repository, so you’ll be able to create Spark clusters identical to the ones you use in the tutorial by running the scripts even after the tutorial session completes.

-Bob Horton is a senior data scientist in the Microsoft Partner ecosystem.
-Bob came to Microsoft from Revolution Analytics, where he was on the Professional Services team.
+Bob Horton is a senior data scientist on the user understanding team at Bing.
+Bob holds an adjunct faculty appointment in health informatics at the University of San Francisco, where he gives occasional lectures and advises students on data analysis and simulation projects.
+Previously, he was on the professional services team at Revolution Analytics.
 Long before becoming a data scientist, he was a regular scientist (with a PhD in biomedical science and molecular biology from the Mayo Clinic).
 Some time after that, he got an MS in computer science from California State University, Sacramento.
-Bob currently holds an adjunct faculty appointment in health informatics at the University of San Francisco, where he gives occasional lectures and advises students on data analysis and simulation projects.

 Hang Zhang is a senior data science manager on the Algorithm and Data Science team in the Data group at Microsoft, where his major focus is on team data science processes and the Cortana Intelligence Competition Platform.
 Previously, Hang was a staff data scientist at WalmartLabs in charge of internal business intelligence tools and a senior data scientist at Opera Solutions.
 He is a senior member of the IEEE.
 Hang holds a PhD in industrial and systems engineering and an MS in statistics from Rutgers University.